 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-I saw the endocrinologist every week for the remainder of my pregnancy.
+“I also saw the endocrinologist every week for the remainder of my pregnancy.
 During each visit, he would review my blood sugar readings and adjust the insulin dosage accordingly.
-In my situation, it was always my morning numbers that seem to be most impacted by the condition.
+In my case, it was always my morning numbers that seemed to be most impacted by my diabetes,” she adds.

-If it was not for having that BCBS card in my pocket I do not know how I would have survived it all.
-The process alone was so stressful, I couldn’t image doing it without that outstanding coverage.
-I credit the success of my pregnancy/delivery to early detection, following the guidance of health professionals and continual routine physician care.
+“If it was not for that BCBS card in my pocket, I don’t know how I would have survived it all.
+The process was so stressful.
+I couldn’t image doing it without outstanding coverage.
+I credit the success of my pregnancy and delivery to early detection, following the guidance of health professionals and ongoing, routine physician care.”

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Powered by Telligent